idaholab/moose/framework/doc/content/source/userobject/ElementIntegralVariableUserObject.md

 !syntax description /UserObjects/ElementIntegralVariableUserObject

-The `ElementIntegralVariableUserObject` is mostly used to apply an integration operation to a variable when creating other user objects by either:
+The `ElementIntegralVariableUserObject` is used to apply an integration operation to a variable when creating other user objects.
+It takes care of multiplying by the quadrature weights, the element volumes and performing the reduction operation, including when using threads.

+This is done by either:

 - specializing user object class templates with this integration operation, for example the [NearestPointLayeredIntegral.md] specializes the `NearestPointBase` with this class and the [LayeredIntegral.md] to perform nearest point layered integration.